Henry Yule Oldham

 Henry Yule Oldham, (14 December 1862 – 14 March 1951) was a teacher and geographer who, in 1901, conducted the definitive version of the Bedford Level experiment, a proof that the Earth is a sphere.

 Early life

-Oldham was born in Düsseldorf, Germany, the younger son of Thomas Oldham, the director of the Geological Survey of India.
+Oldham was born in Düsseldorf, Kingdom of Prussia, the younger son of Thomas Oldham, the director of the Geological Survey of India.
 He was educated at Rugby and Jesus College, Oxford, matriculating at Jesus College as a commoner in 1882.
 Whilst at Oxford, he rowed in the college boat and was president of the Debating Society.
 He graduated in 1886 with a second class honours degree in Animal Morphology.

 Career

 On graduating from Oxford, Oldham took a post as a private tutor in France.
 This he followed with post-graduate studies at Paris University (1886-7), before becoming in turn an assistant master at Hulme Grammar School and then at Harrow School.
 After further post-graduate studies at Berlin University (1891–92) he became a lecturer in Geography at Owens College, Manchester.
 In 1893 he took up a post at King's College, Cambridge, where he was to remain for twenty-eight years.